s00r1/calendrier/README_en.md

 2. Enable **admin mode** via the *Admin* button and enter the password set in the `.env` file (`ADMIN_PASS`).
 3. Enter the room numbers for each date or use automatic assignment.
 Use the **+** button to add multiple rooms if needed.

+4. Click **Download PDF** to save the schedule.
-4. Click **Print** to generate a paper version of the schedule.
+5. Click **Print** to generate a paper version of the schedule.
-5. Change the language at any time using the **AR/FR** button at the top of the page.
+6. Change the language at any time using the **AR/FR** button at the top of the page.
 Changes are automatically saved in Supabase when configured.
-6. Use the **Configuration** bar at the top of the admin area to load or save settings and change the password.
+7. Use the **Configuration** bar at the top of the admin area to load or save settings and change the password.
 ### Automatic assignment

 In the admin section, enter the **starting room** and **start date**.
 Press the **Auto** button to pre-fill the calendar taking any excluded rooms into account.